Osgood-Schlatter diseaseOsteochondrosis; Knee pain - Osgood-Schlatter

 Osgood-Schlatter disease is a painful swelling of the bump on the upper part of the shinbone, just below the knee.
 This bump is called the anterior tibial tubercle.

-Osgood-Schlatter disease is thought to be caused by small injuries due to repeated overuse before the knee area is finished growing.
+Osgood-Schlatter disease is thought to be caused by small injuries to the knee area from overuse before the knee is finished growing.

 The quadriceps muscle is a large, strong muscle on the front part of the upper leg.
 When this muscle squeezes (contracts), it straightens the knee.
 The quadriceps muscle is an important muscle for running, jumping, and climbing.